 The Framework comes with extensive samples that demonstrate the use of the framework and Lakeflow concepts.
-At the time of writing, sample are organized into the following bundles:
+Samples are organised into the following bundles:

 The samples can be deployed using the scripts located in the samples directory:

-deploy.sh: Deploys all the samples execpt for TPC-H.deploy_bronze.sh: Deploys only the bronze samples.deploy_silver.sh: Deploys only the silver samples.deploy_gold.sh: Deploys only the gold samples.deploy_orchestrator.sh: Deploys only the test data and orchestrator bundle.deploy_tpch.sh: Deploys only the TPC-H sample.
+deploy.sh: Deploys all the samples (feature-samples + pattern-samples).deploy_feature_samples.sh: Deploys only the feature-samples bundle.deploy_pattern_samples.sh: Deploys only the pattern-samples bundle.deploy_tpch.sh: Deploys only the TPC-H sample.

 - Databricks CLI installed and configured

-- Lakeflow framework already deployed to your workspace (see deploy_framework)
+- Lakeflow framework already deployed to your workspace (see Deploying the Framework)

 -